John Carver (governor): Family

 John Carver married Mary de Lannoy sometime before February 8, 1609.
 She was a Walloon (Huguenot) of L’Escluse, France.
 She may have been related to Philip de Lannoy (Delano), who came to Plymouth on the Fortune in November 1621.
 The couple buried a child at St. Pancras in Leiden on July 10, 1609; Mary died soon after in July 1609.

 He married Katherine (White) Leggatt sometime before May 22, 1615.
 She was the widow of George Leggatt.
 Mayflower genealogist Robert S. Wakefield spells her name as Catherine, but seventeenth century documents use Katherine.
 She died sometime in May 1621, some 5–6 weeks after Carver's death.
 John and Katherine buried a child at St. Pancras in Leiden November 11, 1617.
 He had no known surviving descendants.

 Death

 Carver had been working in his field on a hot day in April 1621 when he complained of a pain in his head.
 He returned to his house to lie down and soon fell into a coma, and he died within a few days, not long after April 5, 1621.
 William Bradford was chosen to replace him as governor; Bradford was recovering from illness, so Isaac Allerton was chosen to be his assistant.

+Carver died in April or May 1621, aged 56 years, and his wife died five or six weeks later.
 After all the secret burials that were performed all winter, the settlers wished to bury the governor with as much ceremony as possible.
 Bradford wrote in April 1621:

 He was buried in the best manner they could, with some vollies of shot by all that bore armes; and his wife, being weak, died within five or six weeks after him.

+In popular culture

+In the 2023 slasher film Thanksgiving, masks of Carver's face are distributed by Plymouth businesses to promote the holiday.
+Along with a traditional pilgrim's capotain, the killer uses one as a disguise and becomes known by the name "John Carver," serving the film as a double entendre.